Tips and Steps to Selling a House

-Interview real estate agents, if you are unsure of whom to hire, then talk to at least three neighborhood specialists.
-Ask each listing agent to present a comprehensive marketing plan that explains what they will do to market your home.
-In addition, ask the agents to prepare a comparative market analysis for you and ask each for advice about the following, as opinions will vary:
+Interview real estate agents and talk to at least three neighborhood specialists.
+Ask each listing agent to present a comprehensive marketing plan that explains what he'll do to market your home.
+Ask the agents to prepare comparative market analyses for you so you have an idea of home values in your area.

-- Net Profits from Selling: Many agents will prepare two net sheets for sellers, each with a low price and a high price.
+Many agents will prepare two net sheets for sellers, one with a low price and one with a high price.
 This way, sellers can be prepared for the worst and hope for the best.
-If the lowest net price will let you buy the home you want, it's time to find financing and get preapproved.
+If the lowest net price will allow you to buy the new home you want, it's time to find financing and get preapproved.

 Find a Lender

-First, call your existing lender to find out exactly how much you need to pay off.
-You should order a beneficiary statement.
-Then check out new financing offers from your own lending institutions and credit unions.
+First, call your existing lender to find out exactly how much you'll have to pay off.
+You should also order a beneficiary statement.
+Then check out new financing offers from lending institutions and credit unions.

 Ask for an estimate of costs.
-Compare rates and fees, but realize almost everybody has the same ol' bag of money.
-Also, ask for referrals to mortgage brokers from agents.
-Often, mortgage brokers have more flexibility to discount rates and are more competitive.
+Compare rates and fees.
+You might want to ask your agent for referrals to mortgage brokers because they often have more flexibility to discount rates.
+Mortgage brokers are more competitive.

 Sell Before Buying

-The moment your home goes on the market, you might be tempted to bounce around online looking at homes on the web.
-Next thing you know, you'll want to make an appointment to view a few homes.
+You might be tempted to bounce around online looking at homes on the web as soon as your home goes on the market.
+The next thing you know, you're making appointments to view a few homes.
 Don't get carried away by virtual tours and beautiful photographs of your dream home.
-It is almost always more profitable to sell before buying.
+It's almost always more profitable to sell before buying.

 At the time of writing, Elizabeth Weintraub, CalBRE #00697006, is a Broker-Associate at Lyon Real Estate in Sacramento, California.